 Verity Marketing Agency Terms of Service

-Last Updated: May 12, 2026
+Last Updated: May 13, 2026

-Website: www.veritymarketingagency.com
+Website: https://www.veritymarketingagency.com/

 Contact: info@veritymarketingagency.com

-granting Verity access to your accounts, or otherwise engaging Verity to perform services, you agree to be bound
+Please read these Terms carefully.
+By accepting these Terms, approving an estimate or invoice, signing or electronically accepting a proposal, submitting payment, clicking a payment link, authorizing recurring billing, granting Verity access to your accounts, or otherwise engaging Verity to perform services, you agree to be bound by these Terms.

 1. Definitions